DeepAstrix/Machine-learning-tutorial/README.md

 # Neural Network Regularization Tutorial

-This repository contains the code and data used to demonstrate the effects of regularization in neural networks.
+This repository contains the code used to demonstrate the effects of regularization in neural networks.
 Follow the steps below to set up the project and reproduce the results.

 ---